 - Appropriately and equitably allocated resources.

 The approval of the change control team must be received for the implementation of new technologies and services when resources beyond those of the sponsoring unit would be needed at any time during the development, application or maintenance.
 This includes programming time from information technology as well as development or consulting time from other areas of the University.
 Examples of such projects include, but are not limited to:

-- Enhancements to established electronic communication tools such as GoWMU, Webmail Plus, Elearning or WMU CMS
+- Enhancements to established electronic communication tools such as GoWMU, Elearning or WMU CMS.

 Projects that can be completed within a certain unit or department without the need for additional University resources, and which will not affect Universitywide systems or processes, do not need to go through the Electronic Communication Change Control Committee.
-Such projects may still need the approval of information technology.
-For example, projects that require the purchase of hardware, other than computers, or third-party software must be approved by the University's product review team.
-Other related policies on server registration and Web publishing can be found on the Office of Information Technology Staff Services page.
+Such projects may still need the approval of information technology or other WMU offices.

 General maintenance requests should be directed to the Office of Information Technology, not the change control committee.

-Change requests must be submitted online using the University's Electronic Change Request Form.
+Change requests must be submitted to firstname.lastname@example.org.
 Once a request is received, the committee will evaluate the request, assigning it a priority and defining resource requirements for the implementation of the change.
 The team also will consider how the change will impact the total production environment, and distribute the change request to all functional and technical leaders for consideration.
 The individual submitting the change request may be asked to present to the team before a decision is made.